Marta Estévez García: Career

 Estévez García has been capped for the Luxembourg national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 International goals

 Personal life

 Estévez has three siblings and attended the European School of Luxembourg (ESL) in the Spanish section.
 She graduated and obtained her European Baccalaureate in 2015.
-After turning 16, Estévez obtained her Luxembourgish nationality, thus making her a double national.
+After turning 16, Estévez obtained the Luxembourgish nationality, thus making her a double national.
 She speaks fluently Spanish (her mother tongue), as well as English, French, German and Luxembourgish.